kaditya25/game-engine/doc/final-project-instructions.md

 balloons and return to the start position as quickly as possible.

 ## Interface
-Students must complete the function StudentAutonomyProtocol::UpdateTrajectories located in the file src/autonomy_protocol/student_autonomy_protocol.h.
+Students must complete the function `StudentAutonomyProtocol::UpdateTrajectories` located in the file `src/autonomy_protocol/student_autonomy_protocol.h`.
 This function provides access to map data, balloon data, and the current state of the quadcopter and requires students to specify trajectories for the quadcopters.